KoalaBear84/OpenDirectoryDownloader/README.md

 4. More help: https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code

 ## Building
-1. Install the newest .NET Core 3.1 SDK.
+1. Install the newest .NET 5 SDK.
 2. `git clone https://github.com/KoalaBear84/OpenDirectoryDownloader`
 3. `cd OpenDirectoryDownloader/OpenDirectoryDownloader`
 4. `dotnet build .`
-5. `cd bin/Debug/netcoreapp3.1`
+5. `cd bin/Debug/net5.0`
 6. `./OpenDirectoryDownloader --url "https://myopendirectory.com"`

-For Linux:
+For Linux (Might not be needed since .NET 5):
 Then, if you need to package it into a binary, you can use [warp-packer](https://github.com/dgiagio/warp#quickstart-with-net-core)

 When you have cloned the code, you can also run it without the SDK.
 For that, download the ["Runtime"](https://dotnet.microsoft.com/download) and do "`dotnet run .`" instead of build.